paulang1807/learn-ml/docs/probability.md

 It is a probability distribution on probabilities

 - Gives the distribution of the probability of success given the number of past successes and failures
+- Since Beta distribution models a probability, its domain is bounded between 0 and 1
 - Left skewed for better success probabilities
 - Right skewed for weaker success probabilities